Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Momentum squeezing

-As the coupling strength $g$ increases, the parameter $\xi$ approaches $\kappa / \Delta$.
-Moreover, for large $g$, the optical spring effect becomes significant, leading to an increase in the mechanical resonant frequency $\omega_m$.
-In this regime, the factor $2\gamma_m(2n_\text{th} + 1) / \omega_m$ can become sufficiently small for momentum squeezing to occur, as demonstrated in Fig.~\ref{thermal-noise}.
-Therefore, the optical spring effect, by enhancing the resonant frequency $\omega_m$, is advantageous for satisfying the filtering condition $\omega_\theta \ll \omega_m$, which in turn results in an effectively free-particle state.
+As the coupling strength $g$ increases, the parameter $\xi$ approaches $\kappa/\Delta$.
+Moreover, for large $g$, the optical spring effect becomes significant, leading to an increase in the mechanical resonance frequency $\omega_m$.
+In this regime, the parameter $\eta$ can become sufficiently small for momentum squeezing to occur, as demonstrated in Fig.~\ref{thermal-noise}.
+Therefore, the optical spring effect, by enhancing the resonance frequency $\omega_m$, facilitates the condition $\omega_\theta\ll\omega_m$, thereby resulting in an effectively free-particle state.